 The Broadview Magazine (formerly The United Church Observer), is a Canadian magazine, reporting on national and international issues of faith, justice, ethics, daily living and pop culture.
 Although the Observer magazine was the official publication of the United Church of Canada for 60 years, in 2019 the magazine rebranded itself as Broadview, now a financially and editorially independent corporation.

 This camp is located near the Sunshine Coast on Gambier Island, just a short water taxi ride away.
 Fircom programs focus on the well-being of the individual, the group, and the environment offering camp, retreats and venues for weddings, conferences and vacation.

-An inner-city ministry of the United Church that St John's has been contributing clothing, blankets, quilts and other items as requested for several years.
+An inner-city ministry of The United Church to which St John's has been contributing clothing, blankets, quilts and other items as requested for several years.
 First United offers programs of advocacy, hospitality, housing and healing in Vancouver’s Downtown Eastside.
-Several of our members run in the Vancouver Sun Run to raise money for First United and their programs.

 Vancouver School of Theology, located on the campus of the University of British Columbia, is a multi-denominational graduate school known for its theological innovations while being rooted in Christian traditions.
 Accredited by the Association of Theological Schools, and affiliated with UBC, VST is profoundly committed to compassionate interaction, spiritual exploration, and intellectual rigour, and its long-standing partnerships with First Nations.